WalletConnect/walletconnect-docs/docs/flutter/migration-from-v1.md

 The second things that has changed is that WalletConnect v2 is chain agnostic, and so no longer relies on Ethereum specific methods.

-Assuming you were using the [wallet_connect](https://pub.dev/packages/wallet_connect) by Orange Wallet, the migration is straightforward.
+Assuming you were using [wallet_connect](https://pub.dev/packages/wallet_connect) by Orange Wallet, the migration is straightforward.

 This migration guide will be focused on migrating as a wallet, since that is what the original v1 library supported.